 The current frame is tied to the current time in TouchDesigner: The first frame of the timeline is frame 1, which is time 0 seconds, and at 60 frames per second, frame 61 is time 1 seconds.

-Frames per second will be the most that TouchDesigner will cook in a second.
-If you know you want to cook and render only 25 frames per second, set it to 25 in the Frames Per Second field at the bottom left of the Timeline.
-(NOTE: It is suggested you do this at the start of your project.)
+TouchDesigner will cook (generate its output) up to the FPS in one second.
+If you know you want to cook and render only 25 frames per second, set FPS to 25.
+(NOTE: It is suggested you do this at the start of your project though it is not necessary.)

 On the other hand, you can lock some things to the timeline using